 The best method of preventing intestinal parasites is to give your dog preventative medications and to have our veterinarians do a regular fecal check.

 There are parasites that live on your dog’s skin and parasites that live inside your dog.
 Fleas are the most common parasite that live on the skin.
 Other types of parasites that live on the skin of your dog include, ticks, mites and lice.

 - Licking or chewing more than normal on certain areas of the body

-A number of medications are available to prevent these parasites which are convenient, safe and effective.
-Fleas can live for many months in your house.
-They will also infect any other dogs, cats or fuzzy pets you have in your household.
+A number of medications are available to prevent these parasites that are convenient, safe and effective.